IFF: A Super-resolution Algorithm for Multiple Measurements: Numerical Study

 Therefore, in the parameter space of $\log\left(SNR\right)-\log\left(SRF\right)$, there exist two lines with slopes $2n-1$ and $n$ respectively such that the cases above the former one are successfully reconstructed and the cases below the latter one are failed.
 As for the cases belonging to the intermediate region, the reconstruction result depends on the specifics of the illumination matrix.
 The phase transition is clearly illustrated in the numerical result below.

-We set $\Omega=1$, and uniformly set 4 line spectra in $[-1,1]$ with separation distance $\tau$, amplitude $1$, and the noise level $\sigma$.
+We set $\Omega=1$, and uniformly set 4 point sources in $[-1,1]$ with separation distance $\tau$, amplitude $1$, and the noise level $\sigma$.
 We set the illumination matrix,$L$, consisting of independent and identically distributed random variables.
-We perform 1000 times experiments with random choices of $d$, $L$, and $\sigma$ to reconstruct the line spectra using \textbf{Algorithm \ref{algo_3}} and each time we use 10 measurements.
+We perform 1000 times experiments with random choices of $d$, $L$, and $\sigma$ to reconstruct the point sources using \textbf{Algorithm \ref{algo_3}} and each time we use 10 measurements.
 Figure \ref{Fig:phase transition} shows the separation of the red points (successful reconstruction) and blue points (unsuccessful reconstruction) by two lines with slope $n$ and $2n-1$ respectively.
 The region in between is the phase transition region.